 The museum was handed over to the Abergavenny Council in 1971 - commemorated in the Jackson plaque alongside the path leading to the museum.
 The chairman of the committee was Alfred Jackson while his brother Ernest, was the secretary.
 Duggan Thacker was the skilled curator of the museum.

 On display are remains excavated from the area and items donated by local benefactors, illustrating many different eras.
 Recreations of a Victorian Welsh farmhouse kitchen, a saddler's workshop and Basil Jones's grocery shop remind people of the more recent past.
-A spooky air raid shelter enables children to re-create some of the atmosphere of the Second World war.
-Other activities for children are available and have recently been improved with grant aid including one from the Abergavenny Local History Society.
-Exploration kits for the Castle grounds are available from reception for families.
+A spooky air raid shelter enables children to re-create some of the atmosphere of the Second World War.
+Other activities for children are available (see below) and have recently been improved with grant aid including one from the Abergavenny Local History Society.

 Current and Imminent Events